fxbrartur/fxbrartur/README.md

 📊 Working on an Adtech - MMP and Analytics company

-🐍 Participated in some open-source Python projects
+🐍 Participating in some open-source Python projects
 <br>

 ## Reach me